 In its bold proclamation to #OptOutside instead of shop, much like Patagonia’s “Don’t Buy This Jacket” campaign in 2011, REI is building employee and customer engagement by expressly living its values of consuming experiences over stuff.

-What’s at stake for the employees is a bonus paid day off during the Holidays to spend with their friends and family, and to work for a company that demonstrates its caring.
+What’s at stake for the employees is a bonus paid day off during the Holidays to spend with their friends and family, and to work for a company that demonstrates its ethos of getting people outdoors.
 Customers and shareholders associate with the goodwill created by the movement that will hopefully lead to more brand bonding and, not so ironically, sales.

 It’s impossible to sell into the status quo.
 A brand must be disruptive.
 So REI opted to disrupt Black Friday.
 The #OptOutside campaign has a call to adventure baked in.
 Hollywood calls this an “inciting incident.”
 If you don’t have a disruptive inciting incident, you have no story.